shidqi29/Cover-Letter-Web-App/07_Class_Diagrams.md

 ## RUP (Rational Unified Process) Methodology

-This document provides comprehensive class diagrams for the Cover Letter Web Application, following RUP methodology for object-oriented design documentation.
+This document provides comprehensive class diagrams for the Cover Letter Web Application, following RUP methodology for object-oriented design documentation and reflecting the current implementation.

 ## Table of Contents